ammarhakim/gkyl-doc/source/index.rst

 (PPPL), a Department of Energy (DOE) national lab, managed by Princeton University.
-Other major partners are Virginia Tech, MIT, Rensselaer Polytechnic Institute (RPI), University of Maryland, Indiana University, and Helmholtz-Zentrum Dresden-Rossendorf.
+Other major partners are Virginia Tech, MIT, Rensselaer Polytechnic Institute (RPI), University of Maryland, Indiana University, and Helmholtz-Zentrum Dresden-Rossendorf (HZDR).

 As of 2022, the active funding for the project comes from: